urban-1/PFS/README.md

     rm -rf /path/to/new/env/src

-## Installing modules that require libs ##
+## Installing modules that require C/C++ libs ##

+We have a custom development/build environment and therefore, in order to build new libraries, we need to export the correct include and lib paths.
-Since we are using custom build libraries, when installing python modules that require these libraries we have to export paths.
-The `virtualenv.py` `activate` has been modified to do this, so all we need is:
+The `virtualenv.py` `activate` scripts has been modified to do this, so all we need to do is:

     export C_INCLUDE_PATH && pip install <module>

 Installing pure python modules should not be a problem.
+Depending on how the build environment was created, we might have to export more variables (see later: `TMPDIR`, `LD_LIBRARY_PATH`, etc)

 ## Troubleshooting ##

 Few issues I had:

-1.  `libtool` not installed or corrupted, solution: Installed in home directory and added to the `$PATH`
+1.  `libtool` not installed or corrupted, solution: Install in home directory and add to the `$PATH`
-2. Python linking against system's `libpython.X.X.so`, solution: As suggested on `stackoverflow`, modify the setup.py (see `sed -i` in the script).
+2. Python linking against system's `libpython.X.X.so`, solution: As suggested on `stackoverflow`[todo], modify the setup.py (see `sed -i` in the script).
 3.  `pip --global-option` being ignored or includes not found, solution: Setup your `LD_LIBRARY_PATH` and `C_INCLUDE_PATH` and export them.
 If the venv is active you can also use `$VIRTUAL_ENV`, example:

      ```
      export PATH; export TMPDIR=~/tmp; export C_INCLUDE_PATH && pip install cffi --global-option=build_ext  --global-option=-L$VIRTUAL_ENV/lib64